pdmnyberg/work-utils/presentations/src/concerning-testing.md

 - Integration testing
 - Regression testing

+`TODO: Add image of software testing pyramid`

+# Levels of a software system

+`TODO: Add image describing different levels of a software system`

 # Unit testing
 > Unit is defined as a single behaviour exhibited by the system under test (SUT), usually corresponding to a requirement.
 > From the system-requirements perspective only the perimeter of the system is relevant, thus only entry points to externally-visible system behaviours define units.